 Diana de Vos OAM, a former dancer with the WA Ballet Company, replaced Margita Chudziak as Principal of the Graduate College.
 Working with Terri Charlesworth and Margaret Atkinson, she developed the Besobrasova syllabus and firmly established the College as an elite training facility.

-Through the remarkable efforts of the board and faculty, with the support of the Ministry of Education and Swanbourne Senior High School's Principal Ray Maher, a fulltime dance training program for Year 11 commenced at Swanbourne.
+Through the remarkable efforts of the board and faculty, with the support of the Swanbourne District Officer of Education, Ray Maher, a full time dance training program for Year 11 commenced at Swanbourne.
 Dance studies included Classical Ballet, Contemporary Dance, Character Dance and Spanish, while the theory studies included Kinesiology for Dance, Theory of Classical Dance Exercises, Music, Dance History and Art Appreciation.
 Students were also required to study either English or English Literature, Maths 1, Human Biology, and either French or History.
 The program was then extended to a five-year course, with students commencing Year 8 accepted at the beginning of each following academic year.

 The success of the five-year course at Swanbourne Senior High School provided the foundation for the introduction of the College's Preparatory Dance Performance Course with one preparatory year, followed by the inclusion of Year 6 primary school students in 1995 and Year 5 students in 1997.

 The College marked its twenty-first year in July with a Gala evening at the Burswood Showroom, titled Western Australian Stars of World Ballet.
 Former graduates who graced the stage included Sian Stokes, Kim McCarthy, Vanessa McIntosh, Jacinta Ross, Katie Ripley, Anita Taylor and Cristina Federici.